Toronto 2013: Why the festival matters

 Sundance has snow, Cannes has sand while Venice has canals.
 But what makes the Toronto Film Festival special, and why is it now one of the most important events on the industry calendar?

-BBC News journalist Neil Smith is heading to the festival for the first time and has asked some regular attendees what sets the event apart, what it is like to go there, and why it has gone from strength to strength.
+BBC News journalist Neil Smith went to the festival in 2013 for the first time and asked some regular attendees what sets the event apart, what it is like to go there and why it has gone from strength to strength.

 Two hundred and eighty-eight features.
 More than 140 world premieres.
 Fifteen separate programmes featuring films from 70 different countries.